g3rv4/g3rv4.com/_posts/2023-07-17-running-docker-ipv6-only-network.md

 1. Set `2001:0db8:2a01:4f8:1000::/68` as the default network range.
 It means the default network will have addresses from `2001:0db8:2a01:04f8:1000:0000:0000:0000` to `2001:0db8:2a01:04f8:1fff:ffff:ffff:ffff`
 2. Add a default address pool that's `2001:0db8:2a01:4f8:2000::/68`, but so that new networks take /80 ranges.
 In a /68 range there are 4096 /80 ranges, so that's more networks that I'll need.

+Another small detail: if you don't specify the dns on daemon.json, it won't use the host's information when running in a docker swarm (it's not needed if you don't use a swarm though).

 Now, this code is very hacky.
 I couldn't find a reliable way of manipulating IPv6 ranges on bash so instead of requiring another tool, I'm just doing something that works for my use case.

 ```